johnemmanuelbond/loggers.larders/content/Locations/Harport/Harport Racetrack.md

 ###### Parent: [[Harport]], [[Birdfoot]]
 The largest building in Harport, the racetrack is one of the city's main draws.
-Owned and operated by [[Frank Horibert]], and his #2 [[Simon Hill]], here the liquid flows, meaning money.
+Owned and operated by [[Frank Horibert]], and his #2 [[Simon Redmont]], here the liquid flows, meaning money.
 Mostly civilians losing it.

 ![[racetrack0.png]]